futurice/spiceprogram/_includes/how.md

 Our initial line-up, taken from our official internal program presentation

 We quickly found we will need a designer to help us, and a number of people we can bounce our ideas off and see what floats.
+Satu helped us to design this site, before we lost her to another company ;_;

 One clear justification for selecting a small part-time team was, from the beginning, that this is meant to be a program instead of a project.
-Meaning that the point of the exercise is not in the optimal use of resources; we are not trying to get as much as possible done with as few as possible people.
+The point of the exercise is not in the optimal use of resources; we are not trying to get as much as possible done with as few as possible people.

 Instead the program should grow by getting as many people as possible involved in different ways.